 (15.)
-That a separate statement be given of loans raised by the general Government, distinguishing whether for reproductive public works, military defence, immigration, &c., or in aid of revenue; also the rate and amount of interest paid in respect of such loans, and the repayment of any portions thereof.
+That a separate statement be given of loans raised by the general Government, distinguishing Separate returns of loans. whether for reproductive public works, military defence, immigration, &c., or in aid of revenue; also the rate and amount of interest paid in respect of such loans, and the repayment of any portions thereof.
+(16.)
+That a return of the aggregate revenue and expenditure of the general Government and of local government bodies be given in one table.
+Taxation for

 Aggregate return of general and local finances.
-Taxation for